tensorlayer/HyperPose/README.md

 ## 1. Motivation

-OpenPose from CMU provides real-time 2D pose estimation following ["Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields"](https://arxiv.org/pdf/1611.08050.pdf) However, the [training code](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) is based on Caffe and C++, which is hard to customize.
+[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) from CMU provides real-time 2D pose estimation following ["Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields"](https://arxiv.org/pdf/1611.08050.pdf) However, the [training code](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) is based on Caffe and C++, which is hard to be customized.
 While in practice, developers need to customize their training set, data augmentation methods according to their requirement.
-For this reason, we reimplemented this project in TensorLayer fashion.
+For this reason, we reimplemented this project in [TensorLayer fashion](https://github.com/tensorlayer/tensorlayer).

 ## 2. Project files